How can my child apply for financial aid?

 Does my son/daughter have to use their Federal Work Study?

 No. It is not mandatory that your child obtain work study employment.
 Work study earnings are intended to help your son/daughter pay for books, supplies and personal expenses during the academic year.
-If your child does not obtain a work study position he/she will not receive the work study award; and these funds will be canceled from their award at a later date.
+If your child does not obtain a work study position he/she will not receive the work study offer; and these funds will be canceled from their offer at a later date.

 What should I do if my child is selected for verification?